tetsuo/tetsuo.github.io/content/mailroom.md

    - Consumer B also reads `jobs.last_seq = 100` before A updates it.
    - Both consumers select tokens where `t.id > 100`, potentially processing the same tokens.

-##### With `FOR UPDATE`:
+##### With FOR UPDATE:
    - Consumer A locks the `jobs` record and reads `last_seq = 100`.
    - Consumer B tries to read `jobs.last_seq` but is blocked until Consumer A's transaction completes.
    - Consumer A updates `last_seq` to, say, `150` and releases the lock.
    - Consumer B then reads the updated `last_seq = 150`, processing the next set of tokens.

+---

 Alternatively, to efficiently handle **multiple consumers**, you might consider **eliminating the `jobs` table altogether**.
 Instead, add a new field, such as `processed_at`, to the `tokens` table.
 This field will indicate when a token has been processed.
 By updating `processed_at` during token retrieval, you can use `FOR UPDATE SKIP LOCKED` to support a multi-consumer setup in a safe fashion.

-> However, if you're certain that only a single consumer runs this query at any given time, I recommend sticking with the `jobs` table as a single point of reference.
+However, if you're certain that only a single consumer runs this query at any given time, I recommend sticking with the `jobs` table as a single point of reference.
 This approach avoids the need for complex locking mechanisms, and you can further enhance the `jobs` table to keep a history of job executions, parameters, and statuses, which can be valuable for auditing purposes.

+---

 ### 2. Priority queues

 The current queueing mechanism processes tokens without distinguishing between their types and lacks the ability to prioritize critical ones, such as password recovery, over less urgent emails like account activations.
 At present, '10 emails per second' could mean 10 emails of the same type or a mix, depending on the batch.
 While effective, this design leaves room for improvement, such as introducing prioritization or smarter batching strategies.

+---

 ### 3. Adaptive batching